 By going through Nikola Tesla biography and know who was Nikola Tesla?
 There are some inspiring quotes, including Nikola Tesla’s last saying.
 His harsh life taught him a lot.

-“Intelligent people tend to have less friends than the average person.
+“Intelligent people tend to have fewer friends than the average person.
 The smarter you are, the more selective you become.”

 “Of all things, I liked books best.”